-Assisteens from schools throughout the area meet for a monthly dinner and business meeting, led by the Assisteens Chairman and the Governing Body.
+Assisteens have a monthly dinner and business meeting, led by the Assisteens Chairman and the Governing Body.
 Birthdays are celebrated, and guest speakers may be invited.
-Assisteens meet on the second Monday of the month at the Assistance League of Orange Chapter House, 124 S. Orange Street, September to May.
+Meetings are generally on the second Monday of the month at the Assistance League of Orange Chapter House, 124 S. Orange Street, September to May.
+Philanthropic activities happen before and after the meeting.

 How to Join